Greenville Public School Complex

 Today, Butler County continues to be a hub of agriculture and industry in Alabama.
 Its rich history is evident in the numerous historic sites and landmarks that can be found throughout the county, serving as a reminder of the resilience and determination of its people throughout the years.

-This timeline provides a concise overview of the key events in the history of Butler County, Alabama.
+This timeline provides a condensed summary of the historical journey of Butler County, Alabama.

 • 1819: Butler County is established as a county in the state of Alabama.